seinecle/GradingPicsOnBrightspace/README.md

 ###Grading from the Brightspace website is too slow because:
 - pics take some time to load
-- some pics can be seen directly in preview (jpeg format), but others need to be clicked on to be opened (png format) This is enough to make grading for a very large number of students, for several assignments, a nightmare.
+- some pics can be seen directly in preview (jpeg format), but others need to be clicked on to be opened (png format).
+This is enough to make grading for a very large number of students, for several assignments, a nightmare.

 ###Solution: